Rklearns/clipper-dev/README.md

 ## 🌟 Show Your Support

-If ClipStack has helped you become more productive, please consider:
+If Clipper has helped you become more productive, please consider:

 - ⭐ **Starring** this repository
 - 🚀 **Sharing** with your developer friends